Coronavirus: India observes Janta curfew, PM says long battle ahead

 Be it Mumbai, known as the city that never sleeps, Patna or Ahmedabad, life came to a standstill in the country as roads, railway stations and airports wore a deserted look and markets and establishments except those dealing in essential goods and services remained shut during the 14-hour self-imposed curfew that started at 7 am.
 In the national capital, roads which are usually chock-a-block had only a few private vehicles and buses plying.
 The Delhi Police gave flowers to people who stepped out of their homes, requesting them to stay indoors.
 In some parts, policemen also handed out masks and sanitisers to spread awareness about coronavirus.

 Many took positions with their choice of instruments, including metal plates or whatever kitchen utensils they could get, while some played the sounds of conches and bells on their phones and music systems.
-Police sirens too were heard.
+Police sirens too also heard.
 People also shared videos on social media on the response of residents in their areas.
-Modi tagged a video which showed his mother Heeraben beating a plate in Gujarat.

 Taking to Twitter, Modi said it is an expression of gratitude by the people and also the sound of the bugle declaring the long battle ahead.
 "With this resolve and patience, let's restrict (social distancing) ourselves," Modi tweeted in Hindi with the hashtag 'Jantacurfew'.